ethereum/EIPs/EIPS/eip-zodiac.md

 type: Standards Track
 category (*only required for Standards Track): ERC
 created: 2022-04-14
+requires (*optional): ERC-165
 ---

 ## Abstract
-Zodiac is a philosophy and open standard for composable and interoperable DAO tooling.
+[Zodiac](https://github.com/gnosis/zodiac) is a philosophy and open standard for composable and interoperable DAO tooling.
 The key insight is that by separating account (thing that holds tokens, controls systems, and is referenced by others) from the logic that controls it, and making the account agnostic to the logic that controls it, we can create a DAO ecosystem that is much more composable and interoperable, along with being compatible with the vast majority of existing DAO tooling.
-In short, Zodiac encourages DAOs to use an "avatar" contract (like the Gnosis Safe) as their account, and to then control that avatar with just about any combination of DAO tools and frameworks (Aragon, Colony, Compound/OZ Governor, DAOStack, Moloch, Orca, Tribute, etc).
+In short, [Zodiac](https://github.com/gnosis/zodiac) encourages DAOs to use an "avatar" contract (like the Gnosis Safe) as their account, and to then control that avatar with just about any combination of DAO tools and frameworks (Aragon, Colony, Compound/OZ Governor, DAOStack, Moloch, Orca, Tribute, etc).

 ## Motivation
 Currently, most DAO tools and frameworks are built as somewhat monolithic systems.
 Wherein account and control logic are coupled, either in the same contract or in a tightly bound system of contracts.
 This needlessly inhibits the future flexibility of organizations using these tools and encourages platform lock-in via extraordinarily high switching costs.

-By using the Zodiac standard to decouple account and control logic, organizations are able to:
+By using the [Zodiac](https://github.com/gnosis/zodiac) standard to decouple account and control logic, organizations are able to:
 1. Enable flexible, module-based control of programmable accounts
 2. Easily switch between frameworks without unnecessary overhead.
 3. Enable multiple control mechanism in parallel.